stuart-knock/docs/UserGuide/DataExchange.rst

    - text file containing values separated by spaces / tabs
    - contains a matrix of weights
+   - any value greater than zero is considered as a connection.
+You should not have negative values in your weights file.

 #.
 If any file name contains "position" it will be considered as the container
    for connectivity centers and the parse process expects the following format: